 I open the bags of presents I bought on Black Friday, congratulating myself on my excellent taste as I pick out an opulent bubble bath and face mask.
 As I sink into a deep, warm, scented bath, I have my flute of fizz and white-chocolate truffles to hand.

-I raise a toast to strung-out mums up and down the country, imagining how they’re burning their poor hands as they attempt to cook food that’s ‘traditional with a twist’ and bridge the gap between reality and nostalgic, schmaltzy-movie fantasy.
+I raise a toast to strung-out mums up and down the country.
+I imagine how they’re burning their poor hands as they attempt to cook food that’s ‘traditional with a twist’.
+And trying to bridge the gap between reality and nostalgic, schmaltzy-movie fantasy.

 Every year, I give thanks that my home smells of Liz Earle rosemary and eucalyptus instead of Brussels sprouts.

-I listen to music of my choosing (Etta James, definitely not Slade) before settling down with one of my favourite Christmas rituals: the DVD box set of Sex and the City.
+I listen to music (Etta James, definitely not Slade) before settling down with one of my favourite Christmas rituals.
+I unpack the DVD box set of Sex and the City.
 No rows over who wants to watch the Dr Who special for me.

-On Boxing Day morning, refreshed and relaxed, I go to a Body Pump class at the gym before heading for the sales to spend the money I’ve saved on buying other people presents they probably didn’t want.
+On Boxing Day morning, refreshed and relaxed, I go to a Body Pump class at the gym before heading for the sales.
+There I spend the money I’ve saved on buying other people presents they probably didn’t want.